dgryski/semgrep-go/README.md

 * nilerr: returning a nil err instead of a nil value
 * errclosed: check for call strings.Contains() to detect net.ErrClosed
 * hmac-hash: check for bad hash.New passed to hmac.New()
+* readeof: check for ignoring io.EOF as a successful read

 Ruleguard checks are in ruleguard.rules.go.
 * unconvert: check for unnecessary conversions